Uncategorized

 • Share and collaborate on science globally

 Scientists have figured out how to increased the lifespan of roundworms by 500%.
 They also believe they have figured out how to reverse some aspects of aging and disease in dogs and mice.
 There are advantages on first commercialized age-reversal technologies on pets because owners can treat their pets without FDA regulation.
 Rejuvenate Bio and Phibro Animal Health are developing a novel cardio-protective gene therapy to stop the progression of mitral valve heart failure in dogs.
-They plan to apply for conditional product approval in 2023.
 Another company, Animal Biosciences is developing cellular level anti-aging and protective solutions for dogs, cats and horses.
+Their daily supplement is called LeapYears.

 Some scientists believe there are simpler, cheaper and more accurate ways to do this by asking “How old do people think you look?” and checking on “How fast do you walk?”.
 Their study results have been rather accurate.